 For-credit subjects are designed to provide students with experiential knowledge of how to make things work, be it building a microcontroller or developing a strobe-photography experiment.
 The suite of D-Lab subjects teaches students to apply their knowledge to help solve technical challenges in the developing world.

 The Edgerton Center also supports MIT students’ independent projects, and offers a variety of projects through the Undergraduate Research Opportunities Program (UROP).
 And there is a summer short program in high-speed imaging for professionals.

 Electronics Project Laboratory, D-Lab Development, and Strobe Lab are a few representative subjects.

-Explore our January session (IAP) course offerings.
+Check back soon for our 2018 January session course offerings.

 Build a potato cannon, a solar panel, or an electric skateboard; the choice is yours.

 Edgerton UROPs range in scope from electronics to design projects to teaching in the K–12 outreach program.

 A one-week program designed for scientists, engineers, and photographers.

 Corridor Lab is located in Building 4 on the fourth floor, Strobe Alley.